justinkvang/README-Generator/README.md

   The application then takes your response and will generate markdowns for the README file.
 The README will also include a badge for your license.

-  Once this is done, the `fs.writeFile` is used to generate your README file!
+  Once this is done, the `fs.writeFile` is used to generate your `README.md` file!

   ## License
   [MIT License](https://choosealicense.com/licenses/mit/)